 Note: This advice is given by the CAP Executive about non-broadcast advertising.
 It does not constitute legal advice.
 It does not bind CAP, CAP advisory panels or the Advertising Standards Authority.

-The Copy Advice team is often asked if a marketer may describe a cosmetic product as “non-surgical”.
-In short, this claim might be acceptable if it is being used to distinguish between surgical and non-surgical procedures offered, for example, by a clinic.
+The Copy Advice team is often asked if a marketer may describe a cosmetic product or procedure as “non-surgical”.
+In short, this claim might be acceptable if it is being used to distinguish between surgical and non-surgical procedures offered (for example, by a clinic).
 In this instance, the advertiser has a legitimate reason for using the claim “non-surgical” and is providing factual information about the nature of the treatments offered, especially if the ad refers to a new or unusual treatment that the average reader might not fully understand.